-If the Center conducts a full investigation and determines a formal Investigation Report is appropriate, prior to drafting the Investigation Report, you and the Respondent will be provided an opportunity to review all the evidence collected (with the exception of information the Center must redact, including but not limited to medical reports or Personal Identifying Information).
+If the Center determines a formal Investigation Report is appropriate and conducts a full investigation, prior to drafting the Investigation Report, you and the Respondent will be provided an opportunity to review all the evidence collected (with the exception of information the Center must redact, including but not limited to medical reports or Personal Identifying Information).
 During this time, you can provide the Investigator with any additional information or evidence, in writing, that you believe is relevant to the investigation.
-This 14-day review period at the conclusion of the investigation limits Respondents' ability to submit new evidence during potential arbitration proceeding.
+This 14-day review period at the conclusion of the investigation limits Respondents' ability to submit new evidence during arbitration proceedings.

-Prior to the 14-day Opportunity to Review and Respond, and before any evidence is sent, Claimants (and Respondents) will be notified the investigation has concluded, and the documentation is being prepared for review and response.
+Prior to the 14-day Opportunity to Review and Respond, and before any evidence is sent to a Claimant, Claimants (and Respondents) will be notified the investigation has concluded, and the documentation is being prepared for review and response.
 The Center understands reviewing evidence related to a case may trigger difficult emotions or memories related to traumatic experiences.
 With that in mind, Claimants may opt-out of the Opportunity to Review and Respond at any time.